galleryGiselle.com

 If you add retarder and or gel medium, or paste extender, you have a medium that has even more body than oil.

-If you are interested in working with collage techniques , there is no more ideal medium than acrylic.
+If you are interested in working with collage techniques, there is no better medium than acrylic.
 It is an excellent adhesive and can be used to bind papers, fabrics, sand and any other materials to the painting surface.

-Acrylics were invented in the 1950s.
-They are as versatile as Oil and Watercolour and have some unique quality of their own.
+• Acrylics were invented in the 1950s.
+They are as versatile as Oil and Watercolour and have some unique qualities of their own.

 Advantages of Acrylic Paints: